Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Survey results

 \subsubsection{Dimensional Circle Notation}

-During part A, participants assigned to the \acrshort{dcn} group solved questions without visualization with an average score of 0.56$\pm$0.22 with an average time of 2.4$\pm$0.59 minutes for correctly solved questions, while the same questions with visualization were answered with an average score of 0.6$\pm$0.24 with an average time of 3.57$\pm$2.66 minutes.
-During part B, the average scores were 0.55$\pm$0.24 and 0.48$\pm$0.26, respectively, at average times for correctly solved questions of 2.56$\pm$1,73 and 3.62$\pm$2.12 minutes.
-When combining the survey parts A and B, the average scores were 0.56$\pm$0.2 without visualization and 0.53$\pm$0.2 with visualization, at 2.96$\pm$2.22 and 5.24$\pm$5.93 minutes.
+During part A, participants assigned to the \ac{dcn} group solved questions without visualization with an average score of $0.57 \pm 0.23$ with an average time of $2.39 \pm 0.64$ minutes for correctly solved questions, while the same questions with visualization were answered with an average score of $0.63 \pm 0.25$ with an average time of $2.68 \pm 1.65$ minutes.
+During part B, the average scores were $0.54 \pm 0.26$ and $0.45 \pm 0.26$, respectively, at average times for correctly solved questions of $2.44 \pm 1.87$ and $3.71 \pm 2.27$ minutes.
+When combining the survey parts A and B, the average scores were $0.56 \pm 0.2$ without visualization and $0.53 \pm 0.2$ with visualization, at $2.95 \pm 2.44$ and $4.64 \pm 6.26$ minutes.

-In both survey parts, on the X gate, Z gate, separability, and gtg questions, group math-vis scored higher than group vis-math.
-In part A, this was 0.67$\pm$0.2 to 0.45$\pm$0.22 and in part B, with 0.62$\pm$0.27 to 0.5$\pm$0.3.
-On the other hand, group vis-math scored higher than group math-vis on the H gate, measurement probability, entanglement, and CNOT gate questions 0.75$\pm$0.17 to 0.46$\pm$0.18 in part A and 0.6$\pm$0.14 to 0.33$\pm$0.12 in part B.
+In both survey parts, on the X gate, Separability, and Guess-the-Gates questions, group math-vis scored higher than group vis-math.
+In part A, this was $0.72 \pm 0.21$ to $0.47 \pm 0.25$ and in part B, with $0.61 \pm 0.31$ to $0.47 \pm 0.34$.
+On the other hand, group vis-math scored higher than group math-vis on the H gate, Measurement Prob., Entanglement, and CNOT gate questions $0.75 \pm 0.17$ to $0.46 \pm 0.18$ in part A and $0.6 \pm 0.14$ to $0.33 \pm 0.12$ in part B.

-In survey part A, group math-vis took longer on the measurement probability, entanglement, CNOT gate, and gtg questions with 157$\pm$22 to 117$\pm$35 seconds and less time on the X gate, Z gate, H gate, and separability questions with 312$\pm$186 to 131$\pm$37 seconds.
-In survey part B, group math-vis took longer on the X gate, measurement probability, entanglement, and CNOT gate questions with 170$\pm$83 to 90$\pm$9 seconds and group vis-math took longer on the Z gate, H gate, and separability questions with 238$\pm$95 to 210$\pm$106 seconds.
+In survey part A, group math-vis took longer on the H gate, Measurement Prob., Entanglement, CNOT gate, and Guess-the-Gates questions with $158 \pm 20$ to $99 \pm 47$ seconds and less time on the X gate and Separability questions with $145 \pm 39$ to $107 \pm 39$ seconds.
+In survey part B, group math-vis took longer on the X gate, Measurement Prob., Entanglement, and CNOT gate questions with $170 \pm 83$ to $90 \pm 9$ seconds and group vis-math took longer on the H gate and Separability questions with $259 \pm 111$ to $227 \pm 126$ seconds.